Luis Zamora

 Luis Zamora (born 17 February 1948) is an Argentinian lawyer and politician.

 He is the leader of the Self-determination and Freedom party and served as National Deputy between 1989 and 1993 and again in 2001 and 2005.
+He has unsuccessfully ran for Chief of Government of Buenos Aires on three occasions: in 2003, in 2011 and in 2015.

 He graduated in Law from the University of Belgrano.
-During a visit by president George H. W. Bush to the Argentinian Congress in 1991 in Buenos Aires he screamed at Bush and was sent out of the room.
+During a visit by president George H. W. Bush to the Argentinian Congress in 1991 in Buenos Aires he yelled at Bush and was sent out of the room.